 The minor consists of a minimum of 18 credits in mathematics.
-The minor may offer preparation for advanced study in areas such as economics, computer science, physics, and other natural sciences.
-Any student who is required to take a year of calculus should consider a minor in mathematics.
+The minor prepares students for advanced study in areas such as economics, computer science, physics, and other natural sciences.
+Anyone required to take a year of calculus should consider a minor in mathematics.